-You can have the most aerodynamic bike available but, if you’re wearing a waterproof that is billowing like a spinnaker on an Americas Cup yacht, you’ll be losing all those seconds gained and more.
-Any clothing that is flapping in the wind is lost speed.
-Get into the habit of zipping up your jersey on downhills and flats if you’ve unzipped it for a climb.
-Pay attention to the straps on your shoes and helmet and make sure that they’re neatly secured and not catching the wind.
-If you required to wear a number, pin it on so that it doesn’t flap and is out of the wind.
-Many Sportives require you to have a number on the front of your bike.
-Attach it as neatly as possible and, if regulations allow, cut it down to the minimum size.
+You can have the most aerodynamic bike available but, if you are wearing a waterproof that is billowing in the wind, you will be losing all those seconds gained and more.
+Get into the habit of zipping up your jersey on downhills and flats if you have unzipped it for a climb.
+If you are required to wear a number, pin it on so that it doesn’t flap around and is out of the wind.

 Lose some weight

-We have drop handlebars on racing bikes because they allow us to go faster.
-If you’re wanting to push the pace on a long flat-road, are sitting at the front of a pace line, on a long descent or riding into a stiff headwind then the drops are where your hands should be.
-Wind tunnel testing has shown that a 70 kg cyclist putting out 200 watts of power would be traveling at 32.4 kph if riding upright on the brake hoods.
+If you want to push the pace on a long flat-road, are on the front of a group, on a long descent or riding into a headwind then get down on your drops or low on your hoods with your forearms horizontal.
+Wind tunnel testing has shown that a 70kg cyclist putting out 200 watts of power would be traveling at 32.4kph if riding upright on the brake hoods.
 However, if the same cyclist were to go down onto his drops his speed would increase to 34.4kph.
-For many riders time spent of the drops is limited by lower back or hamstring flexibility.
-Counter this by incorporating regular stretching into your routine.
+Work on your mobility to improve your ability to sustain a low riding position.

 Get your tyre pressure right

-Don’t just blindly inflate your tyres until they feel hard, use a track pump with a pressure gauge and put the right pressure in relative to your weight and the road conditions.
+Don’t just inflate your tyres until they feel hard, use a track pump with a pressure gauge and put the right pressure in relative to your weight and the road conditions.
 An under inflated tyre will increase rolling resistance, be more prone to pinch flats, will handle badly and can even come off the rim.
 Conversely, an over-inflated tyre will give you a harsh ride, less traction and is more prone to damage from sharp rocks and similar road hazards.
-It’s also important to remember that your front tyre will typically need 10% less pressure than the rear.
-The maximum inflation figure found on tyres will be have been established by the manufacturer after consultation with engineers and, more importantly, their legal department and will have a considerable tolerance built in.
-This doesn’t mean however that you should just pump and pump regardless.
-Experiment to find what tyre pressure suits you, the tyres you’re running, your riding style and the conditions.
-Most road bike tyres typically require 80-130psi.
-To find your ideal pressure, start in the middle of these ranges, then factor in your body weight.
-The more you weigh, the higher your pressure needs to be.
-For example, if a 75 kg rider uses 100 psi on his road bike, a 90 kg rider should run closer to 120 psi, and a 60 kg rider could get away with 80 psi.
+Experiment to find what tyre pressure suits you, the tyres you are running, your riding style and the conditions.